Updated: May 18, 2026

 Can You Sublimate Over Sublimation?

-I get asked this a lot, so let me answer it clearly: yes, you can press a new design over an existing sublimation print, but with major limitations.
+This question comes up often: yes, you can press a new design over an existing sublimation print, but with major limitations.

 What happens is the new design layers on top of the old one.
 Dark designs over light ones work okay because the darker ink covers the lighter print beneath.
 But light designs over dark ones don’t work at all – you’ll see the old design showing through.
 And since sublimation can’t print white, any white areas in your new design will show the old print underneath.